2025 Guide to AMCAS Work & Activities

 The best way to write about honors and awards is to use an informative tone and avoid the impression of arrogance or over-emotionalizing the honor.

-Try to give admissions committees the basic information they need (when you received it, the requirements, and how it conveys your quality as a candidate) but nothing extra.
+Try to give admissions committees the basic information they need (when you received it, the requirements, and how it conveys your quality as a candidate), but nothing extra.

-Each publication should, ideally, fall into its own entry — every one is a significant accomplishment!
+You should format publications just like you would with citations: author names, title of the publication, name of the journal, year, volume, and then page numbers.
+Each publication should, ideally, fall into its own entry — every single one is a significant accomplishment!
 However, if you have multiple publications in the same journal or on tightly related topics and you’re already at 15 Work & Activities entries, you may choose to combine publications as multiple occurrences in a single entry.

 The primary application for osteopathic schools includes two separate sections similar to the AMCAS’ Work and Activities sections.
 On the AACOMAS, these are “Achievements” and “Experiences.”